 In many ways, what happens next, what might be called "Xerxes' folly," plays out like a Greek tragedy, in which the central character rises to his greatest glory only to fall precipitously to doom and despair.
 While this perception of the situation is surely due, at least in part, to the sensibilities of the ancient Greeks who constitute our primary sources for the Persian Wars and who were weaned on tragic drama—no doubt, they couldn't help but see this moment in history as a piece of theatre—there's no doubt, either, that the king's momentary triumph in Greece was short-lived and his peripeteia (a term for a sudden "change of fortune" in a play) comes as abruptly as that of any character in tragedy.
-And like the great figures of the Greek stage who often move from joy to utter despair within the space of a single scene, Xerxes should have seen the imminent disaster lurking in the wings, awaiting its cue to enter, his fate.
+And like the great figures of the Greek stage who often move from joy to utter despair within the space of a single scene, Herodotus' narrative gives the impression Xerxes should have seen the imminent disaster lurking in the wings, awaiting its cue to enter, his fate.

-Sitting in a smouldering Athens, the king faced several major problems.
+Sitting in a smoldering Athens, the king faced several major problems.
 First, Attica offered him little more than personal satisfaction.
 Greece, in general, is not a rich land agriculturally, and Xerxes had five million or so mouths to feed.
 Furthermore, the delay at Thermopylae had given the Athenians the time to take what stores of food they had with them in flight.
 So, in ensuring he didn't repeat his father's mistake and underestimate the resistance which the Greeks might put up, he had brought with him an immense expedition, unprecedented in its size, according to Herodotus at least.
 But that created a different problem for Xerxes from his father's woes, how to feed and house so many soldiers—and prostitutes and bakers.

 Worse yet, it was getting late in the year—those costly delays, again!—and the storms of winter would soon make the seas around Greece impassable.
 If that happened, the Persian navy, possibly even the king's own person, would be forced to winter in Greece, far too primitive and dangerous a land to harbor his royal presence.
-If he wanted a warm bath, he'd probably have to go all the way back to Thermopylae.
+If he wanted a warm bath, no doubt, he'd have to go all the way back to Thermopylae.

 All this meant that the Greeks, though exiled from their homes, held one high card: since Xerxes was eager to resolve this conflict quickly, they could pick the time and place of the final confrontation.
 They decided to assemble the full complement of their sea forces near the island of Salamis close to Athens and face the Persian navy in the straits between the island and the mainland.
 Either entrance to the Bay of Salamis is narrow, which would force the Persian ships to break formation as they entered.
-That would give the Greeks' smaller, faster triremes a better chance of defeating the Persian fleet since they didn't have to meet it all at once.
+That would give the Greeks' nimble but outnumbered triremes a better chance of defeating the Persian fleet since they didn't have to meet it all at once.

 But even after suffering such a massacre, the Persians' forces still outnumbered those of the Greeks, by as much as three to one.
 Xerxes, however, had had enough of these western upstarts and, afraid that they might take the offensive and try to prevent his return to Persia, he ordered the Persian navy to retreat to Asia Minor.
 The lesson of Cambyses' over-appetite for conquest, the grim prelude to his assassination, surely preyed on Xerxes' mind.
 After all, for a conqueror whose reach exceeds his grasp, more danger lies at home than abroad.
-So, leaving behind a part of his land force, not a negligible army by any means but nothing like that with which he had launched himself into Greece, Xerxes retreated quickly eastward, returning to Sardis and eventually the safety of Persepolis.
+So, leaving behind a good part of his land force, not a negligible army by any means but nothing like that with which he had launched himself into Greece, Xerxes retreated quickly eastward, returning to Sardis and eventually the safety of Persepolis.